 Neuroblastoma is a rare cancer that affects children, mostly under the age of 5 years old.
-Around 100 children are diagnosed with neuroblastoma each year in the UK.
+Around 95 children between the ages of 0 and 14 years are diagnosed with neuroblastoma each year in the UK.
 Very rarely it can develop in older children, teenagers and adults.

 Neuroblastoma is a cancer that starts in a type of nerve cell called a neuroblast.